Design Management Institute (DMI)

 Stan has an extensive background in various aspects of Human Factors Engineering.
 In addition to several years in workplace ergonomics, he spent over 20 years performing and directing product design activities for Eastman Kodak Company.
 That experience encompassed hardware and software usability design of consumer, commercial, and medical products and systems throughout the entire development process from concept ideation to product launch.
 Special multi-year assignments included Human Engineering Team Leader on the winning bid for developing the IRS Document Processing System and Human Factors Lead for creating innovative new products in support of Kodak’s System Concept Center.
 For many years, Stan headed the Human Factors Department in Kodak’s Design Resource Center.
 In that capacity he managed a group of 10 Human Factors specialists and coordinated their activities with the Industrial Design, Graphic Design, and Packaging Engineering Departments in the Center.
 He also took responsibility for administration of the Center’s research program for those four departments.
 Stan has four patents related to his Kodak work.

-After retiring from Kodak in 1998, Stan continued his passion for product design by forming Usability Associates, a consulting practice supporting Human Factors needs of medium and large size companies.
+After leaving Kodak in 1998, Stan continued his passion for product design by forming Usability Associates, a consulting practice supporting Human Factors needs of medium and large size companies.
 Design projects have been varied and include user interface specification writing, heuristic evaluations, usability testing, unique user experience visualizations and usage surveys.
-Usability Associates has also performed non-design services for clients such as organizational benchmarking, recruiting Human Factors professionals, recruiting external usability testing participants, and distributing payments to external participants in company studies.
+Usability Associates has also performed non-design services for clients such as organizational benchmarking, recruiting Human Factors professionals, and recruiting external usability testing participants.

 Stan is a Board-certified Human Factors Professional.
 He has authored numerous publications on applications of Human Factors in product design, focus group methodology, and organizational analysis and has conducted professional workshops in North America and Europe.
-Stan has been a continuous member of the Human Factors and Ergonomics Society (HFES) for 32 years, has been an officer of the local chapter, and is currently an officer of its Consumer Product Technical Group.
-He initiated and is co-chair of that group’s annual User-Centered Design Award.
-In addition, Stan is currently a board member of the Western New York Product Development and Management Association (PDMA).
-He also is a member of the Usability Professionals Association (UPA), the Qualitative Research Consultants Association (QRCA), and the Rochester Professional Consultants Network (RPCN).
-Previously he was General Chair of Interface 87, sponsored by HFES, which brought together Human Factors and Industrial Design practitioners for a three-day product design symposium.
+Stan is a Fellow of the Human Factors and Ergonomics Society (HFES), has been an officer of the local chapter, and is currently on the executive council of its Product Design Technical Group.
+He initiated that group’s annual User-Centered Product Design Award that has recognized products developed with exceptional application of user centered principles and methods.
+In addition, Stan is a past president of the Western New York Chapter of the Product Development and Management Association (PDMA).
 He has taught Human Factors at a local college and has worked with legal firms as an expert witness.

 Stan holds a Bachelors and Masters degree in Industrial Engineering from the University of Michigan.
 He has also done extensive PhD coursework in Experimental Psychology, Statistics, and Organization Theory at the University of California, Berkeley.